 Lifespan: If you choose to use aluminum or steel, you can expect around a 50-year lifespan.
 Materials such as copper or zinc can last up to a century but are much more expensive.
 Note that steel has to be recoated at least once during its life.

 Both natural and man-made stone adds an upscale look to any home and can be a great addition to your property.
-Natural stones can provide various unique patterns that ensures a customized exterior look.
+Natural stones can provide various unique patterns that ensure a customized exterior look.
 It’s also resistant to most weather and water.
-The downside to stone is that, it is extremely expensive.
+The downside to stone is that it is extremely expensive.
 Natural stone can cost a premium and fabricated stone still goes for a pretty penny.
 This is mostly because of the intense labor and experience required to provide this novelty.

 Cost: Stone, by far, is the most expensive product on the market.
-Consumers can expect to pay anywhere from $40 to $50 per square foot, with total project costs reaching into six figures.
+Consumers can expect to pay anywhere from $40 to $50 per square foot, with total project costs reaching six figures.

 Lifespan: Natural stone will last up to 100 years or more when properly maintained and repaired.
-Manufactured stone and other imitations often carry warranties that will guarantee them anywhere from 25 to 75 years.
+Manufactured stones and other imitations often carry warranties that will guarantee them anywhere from 25 to 75 years.